nightblade9/dragon/README.md

 ----

 Currently, Dragon is in a very early stage of development.
 We're using Lark to generate the parse tree, and then generate the resulting Haxe code.

 Our roadmap:

-    - Transpile a very simple "hello world" HaxeFlixel project
+- [X] Transpile the default HaxeFlixel "hello world" template (v0.1)
-    - Transpile a more complicated HaxeFlixel game
+- [ ] Transpile a more complicated HaxeFlixel template
+- [ ] Transpile an actual HaxeFlixel game
-    - Transpile one of the Kha game tutorials
+- [ ] Transpile one of the Kha game tutorials

-    Once we achieve these goals, we plan to release the `v1` version of Dragon.
+Once we achieve these goals, we plan to release the `v1.0` version of Dragon.

-    You may also be interested in [Mars](https://github.com/nightblade9/mars), our companion project which handles generating and compiling HaxeFlixel projects (via Dragon).
+You may also be interested in [Mars](https://github.com/nightblade9/mars), our companion project which handles generating, compiling, and running Python-based HaxeFlixel projects (via Dragon).